Complaints - landing

-If you do have a complaint, we recommend you talk to someone as soon as the situation arises.
-This way, it won't escalate unnecessarily into a bigger problem.
-Most concerns can be solved by talking to a staff member at your local campus, because they know your situation and can respond to your concerns promptly.
+If you do have an issue, we recommend you raise your complaint with TAFE NSW staff at your delivery point as soon as the situation arises.
+This way it won't escalate unnecessarily into a bigger problem.
+Most concerns can be resolved by talking to a staff member at your delivery point, as they will know your situation and can help to resolve your complaint as soon as possible.

 Complaints to TAFE NSW are managed in accordance with TAFE NSW's Complaint Management Policy.

-If you are enrolled in a Smart and Skilled qualification, and your issue cannot be resolved at your local TAFE NSW, you can also contact the Smart and Skilled Customer Support Centre to seek assistance, ask for advice, make a complaint or provide feedback.
+If you are enrolled in a Smart and Skilled qualification, and your issue cannot be resolved by TAFE NSW, you can also contact the Smart and Skilled Customer Support Centre to seek assistance, ask for advice or make a complaint.

-The person dealing with your complaint will advise you if confidentiality applies to your case, but generally it can't be guaranteed.
-If your complaint is about another person they have a right to know the allegations and be given a chance to respond.
+TAFE NSW will treat every complaint with sensitivity, but confidentiality cannot be guaranteed in all situations.
+If your complaint is about another person they have a right to know about any allegations made against them and be given a chance to respond.

 Making an anonymous complaint

-You can make your complaint anonymously, however, it may be difficult to resolve an anonymous complaint if you do not provide your contact details and further information is required.
+You can make a complaint anonymously, however, TAFE NSW will not be able to provide you with feedback and it may be difficult to resolve your concern if you do not provide your contact details and further information is required to investigate the matter.

 After a complaint is made

-Some complaints are covered under another policy or by special legislation e.g. occupational health and safety or anti-discrimination policies.
+Some complaints are covered under another policy or by special legislation such as occupational health and safety or anti-discrimination policies.
 You will be advised if this is the case with your complaint.

-You will be told the name of the person who is dealing with your complaint.
-Occasionally more serious or complex complaints require investigation.
-These can take a longer time to resolve.
-If this happens, you should be informed of the progress and the outcome of your complaint by phone or in writing at regular intervals until the matter is resolved.
+TAFE NSW will resolve your complaint as soon as possible.
+Occasionally, more serious or complex complaints require in depth investigation.
+These can take longer to resolve.
+If this happens, you will be contacted and updated on the progress of your complaint at regular intervals until the matter is resolved.

-If you have not heard from the person handling the complaint within a reasonable time, call to ask them what is happening.
+If you have not heard from the person handling the complaint within a reasonable time, you should contact them to ask what is happening.